QEEG & ERP Advanced Course

 - Comparison of behavioral parameters (omission and commission errors, latencies and variances of responses) with the normative data of the HBI database

-- Comparison of ERPs with the HBI database
+- Comparison of ERPs and ERP independent components with the HBI database

 - To use Psytask software for presenting tasks provided with the HBI database